LinusU/brewie-repair-guides/readme.md

 This repository contains a copy of the repair guides for the Brewie B20 and B20+

+For some repair steps it is required to access the dev-mode.
+There you have the possiblity to open vales etc.

 ## B20

+DevMode: Go to Receipes and type in **!#43373#**

 - [E101 - Mash pump](B20/E101%20-%20Mash%20pump.md)
 - [E102 - Boil pump](B20/E102%20-%20Boil%20pump.md)